500 Days of Summer: Critical response

 Scott Tobias of The A.V.
-Club graded the film B−, but criticized it for its "dispiriting clichés," which make it "wind up in a no-man's land between Hollywood and something real."
+Club graded the film B−, criticizing it for its "dispiriting clichés," which make it "wind up in a no-man's land between Hollywood and something real."
 NPR was more dismissive: "For all its rhetorical whimsy and hipster dressings, (500) Days of Summer is a thoroughly conservative affair, as culturally and romantically status quo as any Jennifer Aniston vehicle."

 Joe Morgenstern of The Wall Street Journal was also more critical, calling it, "synthetic and derivative, a movie that's popping with perceptions while searching for a style."
 British newspaper The Times gave a mixed review.
-Despite Toby Young awarding the film three stars out of five, he critiqued, "It is hardly the freshest romantic comedy of past 20 years.
+Toby Young awarded the film three stars out of five, but conceded that "It is hardly the freshest romantic comedy of past 20 years.
 Taking the best bits from other movies and rearranging them in a non-linear sequence does not make for an original film."
 The Guardian film critic Peter Bradshaw said the film was "let down by sitcom clichés, and by being weirdly incurious about the inner life of its female lead."

-Mark Adams of the Daily Mirror, though, gave the film a glowing review, awarding it a full five stars, and writing, "It is a modern romance for grown-ups... a sweet-natured, funny, deeply-romantic tale that brims with energy and is blessed with top-notch performances by Deschanel and Gordon-Levitt, who are both charming and have real chemistry".
+Mark Adams of the Daily Mirror, though, gave the film a glowing review, awarding it five stars, and writing, "It is a modern romance for grown-ups... a sweet-natured, funny, deeply-romantic tale that brims with energy and is blessed with top-notch performances by Deschanel and Gordon-Levitt, who are both charming and have real chemistry".
 Empire gave the film 4 out of 5 stars, and wrote: "Perfectly played, simultaneously serious and light, endlessly inventive, this is a strong contender for the most original date movie of the year."

+Since its release, the film has been considered a cult classic, and has been compared to other notable films such as Annie Hall (1977), and High Fidelity (2000).
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 230.